erwinkramer/bicep-sharp/README.md

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]
 ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/erwinkramer/bicep-sharp)

-Bicep# (pronounced Bicep sharp) is a functional framework to be used with Azure Bicep.
-It aims to simplify Bicep even further by providing variables, types and functions for better modularity.
+Bicep# (pronounced Bicep sharp) is a functional framework designed to streamline the use of Azure Bicep.
+By offering variables, types, and functions, Bicep# aims to simplify infrastructure as code and set the standards for what a good infrastructure as code framework looks like.

 ## Benefits of Bicep# ##

 Bicep# provides the following advantages:

-1. **Tailors to your policies, environment resources and to the latest changes on Azure and makes them available as auto generated variables:**
+1. **Customized environment variables:** Bicep# automatically generates variables tailored to your policies, environment resources, and the latest Azure changes.
+This includes tenant-specific roles, enterprise apps, service tags, and global settings, ensuring up-to-date and easy to use information.

-   - Roles are compiled for your tenant, to get the tenant-specific custom roles and the latest Built-In roles.
-   - Enterprise Apps are compiled for your tenant, to get the tenant-specific custom Enterprise Apps and the latest Microsoft Apps.
-   - Service tags are compiled for your region, to get the relevant and latest regional service tags.
-   - Global settings are compiled for your policies, for instance if resources are allowed to be publicly accessible.

 2. **Rethinks the module pattern:** Module oriented libraries like [Azure Verified Modules](https://azure.github.io/Azure-Verified-Modules/) aim to modularize each resource.
 With Bicep#, the approach is to: